COVID-19 (Coronavirus) Information

 Recreation & Parks

 - All pools are closed until further notice after two employees tested positive for COVID-19 and one of the employees interacted outside work with staff from other pools.
 Read original release.
 Read updated release.

-- All recreation centers are closed to the public except for summer day camps at some facilities.
+- All recreation centers are closed to the public except for day camps at some facilities.
 Read more details.
 A special youth evening meal program is being offered at some centers; see full list and details.

 - Grounds at all parks are open--honor social distancing, please--but all park playgrounds are closed.

 - Shelter reservations are limited to groups of 25 or fewer.